rafaelhlima/LibOCon_2021_SFCalc/README.md

 ## Download the Presentation File

-The presentation file was created using LibreOffice Impress 7.2.
+The presentation file ([download ODP here](./Presentation.odp)) was created using LibreOffice Impress 7.2.
 Since it uses multiple columns in shapes, it will only open correctly if you use LibreOffice 7.2 or greater.

-I also made the PDF available for those who are not using LibreOffice 7.2.
+I also made the [PDF](./Presentation.pdf) available for those who are not using LibreOffice 7.2.